 Overcrowding is seldom evenly distributed between different parts of a prison.
-Pollsmoor Prison was one of the first management areas for which a prison profile was constructed by the Judicial Inspectorate of Prisons during 2005.62 The Pollsmoor Maximum Prison (the Admission Centre) provides a good illustration of the character of overcrowding at prison level.
+Pollsmoor Prison was one of the first management areas for which a prison profile was constructed by the Judicial Inspectorate of Prisons during 2005.63 The Pollmoor Maximum Prison (the Admission Centre) provides a good illustration of the character of overcrowding at prison level.
 The prison holds both unsentenced and sentenced prisoners, and there are vastly differing experiences in respect of detention conditions.
 The prison has capacity for 1 619 prisoners and has remained consistently over-full since 1995.
-During 1995, the occupation rate was 186%, making it the fourth most overcrowded prison in the country.
-By 2000, the occupation rate was down to 160% (while it dropped to 112th place in the country), but in 2004 it was up to 212% again, with a total of almost 4 000 prisoners.
-Again, the 2005 remissions have decreased the occupancy rate to an average of 166% in 2005.63
+During 1995 the occupation rate was 186%, making it the fourth most overcrowded prison in the country.
+By 2000, the occupation rate was down to 160% (while it dropped to 112th place in the country), but in 2004 it was up to 212% again, with a total of almost 4000 prisoners.
+Again, the 2005 remission has decreased the occupancy rate to an average of 166% in 2005.64

 On 5 June 2005, there were 3 979 prisoners in the prison, giving an occupation rate of 246%.
-A section of the profile constructed by the Judicial Inspectorate provides details of the numbers in each cell, and it is possible to assess the spread of overcrowding.
+A section of the Profile constructed by the Judicial Inspectorate provides details of the numbers in each cell, and it is possible to assess the spread of overcrowding.

 There are 85 communal cells in the prison, each with a capacity of 18.
-Four of these communal cells had an occupancy rate of more than 300% (a total of 244 prisoners) A further 23 cells (accommodating 1 141 prisoners in total) had occupation rates of over 250%, and 30 cells between 200-250%.
+Four of these communal cells had an occupancy rate of more than 300% (a total of 244 prisoners).
+A further 23 cells (accommodating 1 141 prisoners in total) had occupation rates of over 250%, and 30 cells between 200-250%.
+The most overcrowded cell had an occupancy rate of 383%, representing 69 prisoners in an 18- person cell.
+This cell is in B Section, which is for sentenced prisoners.65 The average cell (calculated as the median of the communal cells) accommodated 40 prisoners (or 222% occupancy).